thenewdarling/Spellbook/readme.md

 	- Fighter
 	- Ranger
 - Add racial traits.
+- The spell list from Grimoire doesn't have the additional spells brought over from Tasha's, ie. Cleric now has access to Aura of Vitality from the Player's Handbook.
 - To confirm updated to most recent errata.
 - Fill in stubs on Magic Items list from the ones added via [[Artificer Infusions]]
 - Update remaining class tags (and any others I am missing)